awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-systems-manager-events.md

 The following procedure provides general steps for creating an EventBridge rule that engages when a specified event is emitted by Systems Manager\.
 For a list of procedures in this user guide that address specific scenarios, see **Related content** at the end of this topic\.

 **Note**
 When a service in your AWS account emits an event, it always goes to your account’s default event bus\.
 To write a rule that responds to events from AWS services in your account, associate it with the default event bus\.
 You can create a rule on a custom event bus that looks for events from AWS services, but this rule only engages when you receive such an event from another account through cross\-account event delivery\.
-For more information, see [Sending and receiving events between AWS accounts](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-cross-account-event-delivery.html) in the *Amazon EventBridge User Guide*\.
+For more information, see [Sending and receiving Amazon EventBridge events between AWS accounts](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-cross-account.html) in the *Amazon EventBridge User Guide*\.

 **To configure EventBridge for Systems Manager events**